Sanjaydr/MyPortfolio/FinalProjectPart2.md

   <h3> <b><i> Are you Stressed, Anxious or Worried?</i></b></h3>

-  <p><h2>Visual 1:</h2> In this visual I have used Canva to create an infographic stressing on the Anxiety doubling over time in students.
-My interviewee asked me to show both Anxiety and Doubled in same color to draw attention to doubling.
-I did that and the visual can be seen below.</p><br>
+  <p><h2>Visual 1:</h2> In this visual, I have used Canva to create an infographic stressing on Anxiety doubling over time in students.
+My interviewee asked me to show both Anxiety and Doubled in the same color to draw attention to doubling.
+I did that and the visual can be seen below. </p><br>
 <div style="position: relative; width: 100%; height: 0; padding-top: 16.0000%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">